flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 ```

-here we simply output the message that's received.
+Here, the message that's received is simply printed out.
 However, in practice, the data can be stored in an external data store for any purpose necessary.